-In 2001 the Toyota Motor Corporation summed up their philosophy, principles, and values in an internal document they referred to as, “the Toyota Way 2001.”
-The document expanded upon TPS with additional leadership and management practices that have made Toyota one of the most respected companies in the world.
+In 2001, the Toyota Motor Corporation summed up their philosophy, principles, and values in an internal document they referred to as, “the Toyota Way 2001.”
+The document expanded upon TPS with additional leadership and management practices that have made Toyota one of the most respected companies worldwide.
 Author Jeff Liker visited Toyota and summarized these principles in his 2004 book, The Toyota Way: 14 Management Principles from the World’s Greatest Manufacturer.
-The book covers Toyota’s history, successes, and ideas with many great Toyota case studies; this post will focus on summarizing Toyota’s 14 Principles.
+The book covers Toyota’s history, successes, and ideas with many great Toyota case studies.
+This post will focus on summarizing Toyota’s 14 Principles.
 How many of these principles are followed by your Lean organization?

 Principle 1: Base your management decisions on a long-term philosophy, even at the expense of short-term financial goals.

 Focus on doing what is right for your employees and your customer.
 This will lead to positive results over time.
 Don’t get caught up in chasing share price or short-term targets.